web2solutions/dhxMVP/README.md

 - Code Validation Suite
  - jshint - Run jsHint against application code
  - dist - Minify JavaScript files.
+It runs `jshint`first.
+The dist will not be executed if is there any programmimng error reported by jshint.
  - test - Unit Tests
  - git-init - init git on the repository
  - git-add - prepare staged content to the next commit